-Shelia has an impressive list of past clients: Damian Lewis, Simon Pegg, Caroline Quentin, Imelda Staunton, Nick Frost, Helen Lederer, and many more.
+Shelia Burnett has an impressive list of past clients: Damian Lewis, Simon Pegg, Caroline Quentin, Imelda Staunton, Nick Frost, Helen Lederer, and many more.
 A quick browse of the testimonials on her website reveals she’s popular with clients, both famous and starting out.

-Based 25 minutes from the West End and with over 20 years’ experience in the industry, Shelia’s portfolio is extensive.
+Based 25 minutes from the West End and with over 20 years’ experience in the industry, Burnett’s portfolio is extensive.
 As well as headshots, she works for theatres doing behind-the-scenes photography, so has a great contact book and lots of industry experience.

-As for her advice on the day, Shelia says: “I don’t like to rush a shoot.
+As for her advice on the day, Burnett says: “I don’t like to rush a shoot.
 If several sessions are booked in on one day, plenty of time has been set aside between clients.
 The session ends when we are satisfied with the result.”
 She starts every session outside in the open air which is, she says, a “good place to warm up.”
 Her rates are an affordable £200–£300.

 The Breakdown: A favourite of Backstage users, an expert in lighting, and recommended to us by some of the UK’s top child talent agents, too.